-Check in with The Traveling Librarian.
-This is a simply terrific site, brought to the profession by Sarah Gibson.
+Check in with The Traveling Librarian and its more recent iteration, Sarah P. Gibson Storymaker.
+These are both simply terrific sites, brought to the profession by Sarah Gibson.
 In terms of flexible LIS jobs, a recent check of the site’s Virtual Jobs category brought up these options, among others:

 - Academic online librarian

 - Director of online librarians

 - Online instructor-archivist/librarian